stargate/stargate-mongoose/README.md

 ### Index Operations

 Index operations are not supported.
 There is one caveat for `ttl` indexes: When adding a document, you can add a `ttl` option (determined in seconds) that will behave in the similar way to a `ttl` index.
-For example, with the collections client:
+For example, with the collection's client:

 ```javascript
 import { Client } from 'stargate-mongoose';